codaley/objectdet-tflitemm/README.md

 ## Acknowledgments

 This project was built using the [TensorFlow Lite Examples Repository](https://github.com/tensorflow/examples) as a foundation, with additional modifications to integrate a custom-trained model.
+Special thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for his invaluable contribution in developing the Colab workaround used in this project.